MICA: Multi-Agent Industrial Coordination Assistant: Experiments

 \textbf{\textit{c) Maintenance-related.}} A diagnostic failure occurs when \textit{MICA} misroutes to a detection-focused agent, producing a factual but intent-mismatched answer.
 The safety checker still audits outputs and prevents unsafe advice. \textit{SharedMemory} and \textit{CentralizedBroadcast} succeed by exposing the same KB content to multiple specialists and selecting or merging a maintenance response, at the cost of higher latency.
 This shows the trade-off: sparse routing in \textit{MICA} yields efficiency and interpretability, yet intent ambiguity can reduce task success if dispatch is incorrect.

-Overall, these cases support combining ASF-driven procedural grounding with router-based specialization in \textit{MICA}: with KB support, steps are reformulated for clearer execution; without KB, perception-grounded routing enables accurate answers; when routing errs, failures remain attributable and auditable.
+Overall, these cases highlight the synergy between ASF-driven procedural grounding and router-based specialization in \textit{MICA}: with KB support, steps are reformulated for clearer execution; without KB, perception-grounded routing yields accurate answers; and when routing errs, failures remain attributable and auditable.